satshi/polytope/format.md

 ### facetCenters

-List of the coordinates of the facets.
+List of the coordinates of the centers of facets.
 This is mandatory.

 ```
 "facetCenters":[